 We welcome patient’s comments about our service.
-Please address these to the Practice Manager via email to email@example.com or via the Contact Us section of this website.
-You can dowload a copy of our Practice Complaints Policy here: Practice Complaints Procedure - May 2017.pdf
+Please address these to the Practice Manager via email to firstname.lastname@example.org or via the Contact Us section of this website.
+You can download a copy of our Practice Complaints Policy here: Practice Complaints Procedure (PDF, 234KB)

 Complaints should be made in writing and addressed to the Practice Manager.
-A form is also available at reception or download a copy via this link: Practice Complaints Form.docx
+A form is also available at reception or download a copy via this link: Practice Complaints Form

 Supporting you in making an NHS complaint